Mendelian Genetics

 Mendel’s laws and meiosis

-Mendel’s laws (principles) of segregation and independent assortment are both explained by the physical behavior of chromosomes during meiosis.
+Mendel’s laws or principles of segregation and independent assortment are both explained by the physical behavior of chromosomes during meiosis.

 Segregation occurs because each gamete inherits only one copy of each chromosome.
-Each chromosome has only one copy of each gene; therefore each gamete only gets one allele.
+Each chromosome has only one copy of each gene; therefore each gamete only contains one or the two possible parental alleles.
 Segregation occurs when the homologous chromosomes separate during meiotic anaphase I. This principle is illustrated here:

 Principle of Segregation